CaseyThiessen/klarity-bwHPC-setup/README.md

 ### Attention Heatmap
-The attention heatmap below illustrates how the model focuses on specific regions of the input image during token generation.
+The attention heatmap below illustrates how the model focuses on the two dots in the image.
 <p align="center"> <img src="results/attention_visualization.png" width="500"> </p>

 ## Quickstart & Usage